 Final Race Before AAC Championship on May 12.

 Jennifer Wendry is in her 21st season as the head coach of the University of Connecticut rowing program in 2017-2018.
 She was named the head rowing coach in the fall of 1997 when women’s rowing became a varsity sport at UConn.

-In 2013-14, she led UConn to a third place finish at the American Athletic Conference Championships at Mercer Lake Park.
+In 2014, she led UConn to a third place finish at the American Athletic Conference Championships at Mercer County Park.

-Sanford comes from a large coaching family.
+Wendry comes from a large coaching family.
 Her father, Bill Sanford, retired in 2002 after coaching the men’s crew at Syracuse University for 37 years.
-Her sister Kris is the head women’s rowing coach at Syracuse.
+Her sister Kris was the head women’s rowing coach at Syracuse from 1996 to 2010.
 At Marist College, her cousin Tom Sanford is the Director of Rowing and Head Women’s Coach.

 UCONN OFFICIAL STORE